 Engaged Learning Course Proposal Form

 To advance the mission of Loyola University Chicago to “expand knowledge in the service of humanity through learning, justice, and faith,” the university's Engaged Learning requirement asks faculty to embed experiential learning opportunities in courses to help students enhance their knowledge, skills, and values.
-If you are interested in proposing an Engaged Learning course - in any of the five designations (Service-Learning; Academic Internship; Field Work; Undergraduate Research; Public Performance), please read further...
+More information on proposing a course can be found here.

 Course Designation Deadlines